Steven-Boston/learning-notes/README.md

 - Use obstacles as a fulcrum for improvement.
 - Remember that everyone is on their own journey, and progresses at their own pace.

->"What is the most important step a man can take?
-Always the next step." -Dalinar Kholin
+>"The most important step a man can take.
+It's not the first one, is it?
+>"It's the *next* one.
+Always the next step, Dalinar." -Brandon Sanderson's *Oathbringer*